What is Neuroptimal® Neurofeedback?

 - substance use

-Neurofeedback teaches the CNS to become more flexible and oriented to the here and now, instead of stuck in rigid patterns.
+Neurofeedback trains the brain to become more flexible and oriented to the here and now, instead of stuck in rigid patterns.

 How does Neurofeedback work?

 Brain activity is measured by sensors that are placed on the scalp and ears.
 These sensors read electrical activity generated by the brain and CNS while the individual is also listening to music.
 Very brief interruptions in the music are generated as the “feedback”.
-These interruptions, which sound like static, are triggered when the EEG registers that the brain is shifting from one state to another.
+These breaks are triggered when the neurofeedback software program detects the brain shifting from one state to another.
 The brain uses this information to learn new patterns of reacting that reflect increased flexibility and more of a here-and-now orientation.

 Training can take place one of two ways: